kariymam/kariymamurphy-astro/src/pages/work/design/capital-one.md

 layout: "src/layouts/work.astro"
 title: 'Designing for data privacy and governance at Capital One'
 description: 'I led UX/UI design for ensuring regulatory compliance with CPRA (California Privacy Act of 2020) before the law went into effect.
 I also provided product partners with design support for the new privacy scoping process with UI enhancements, which drove business efficiencies.'
-tags: ["ui design", "frontend", "learning in public"]
+tags: ["ux & ui design", "work experience"]
 tools: [ "figma", "jira"]
 deviceFrame: true
 image: